ACADEMICS & PROGRAMS

 All students at St. John Paul II STEM Academy will receive instruction in the Catholic Faith from experienced Religion teachers.
 Our goal is to send graduates into the world prepared not only to live their faith, but to defend it as well.
 Consequently, JP STEM students learn the teachings of the Catholic Church handed on by the magisterium, along with the logic and rich history that underlies them.
 Of course, the most effective teacher is the witness of the faculty.
 The end result is a young person who freely embraces the Catholic faith of his or her own accord with good reason for doing so.

 John Paul II STEM students have access to a rich sacramental life.
 We are firm believers in our students’ freedom, but we also believe in the efficacy of grace and the importance of the Sacraments.
 We start every day with prayer, and Mass is offered frequently during the school schedule.
 Confession is regularly available.
+Opportunities for spiritual retreats and student Faith leadership are important parts of our school year.

 Non-Catholic students are welcomed and very much at home at St. John Paul II STEM; they are welcome to attend Mass and talk to our chaplains when life’s circumstances present challenges, as often happens during one’s youth.
 Non-Catholic parents find in JP STEM an ally in the quest to raise strong and virtuous adults.
-Ultimately, our shared understanding of an absolute truth and the importance of living the virtuous life allow us to very effectively cooperate in pursuit of the good of each student despite our theological differences.
+Ultimately, our shared understanding of an absolute truth and the importance of living the virtuous life allow us to very effectively cooperate in pursuit of the good of each student despite theological differences.

 Integral Personal Formation